garrijuan/GitOpsKubeCD/README.md

 ## Gitops on EKS

 ### step for the example
-1.Deploy a cluster on EKS                                           :tick:
+1.Deploy a cluster on EKS                                           :heavy_check_mark:

 2.execute --> make install_argocd                                   ok

-3.install a ingress-nginx with previous HELM chats                  ok 4.login in argocd                                                   ok 5.test to deploy app with HELM chart apppython                      ok 6.test app is working                                               ok 7.delete apppython chart
+3.install a ingress-nginx with previous HELM chats                  ok

+4.login in argocd                                                   ok

+5.test to deploy app with HELM chart apppython                      ok

+6.test app is working                                               ok

+7.delete apppython chart

 8.deploy app from path /app_python_cicd/apppython/k8s

     --> kubectl apply -f CD.yml

 9.test app is working

 10.test change in the code and apply directly in the cluster

 ```sh